BigslimVdub/Aeon-GUI-Guides/Aeon-Wallet-CLI-Commands/Wallet cli.md

 ## Wallet options:

   `--daemon-address arg`
   Use daemon instance at host:port , example enter `--daemon-address 139.99.195.96:11181`

   `--daemon-host arg`
   Use daemon instance at host arg instead of localhost

   `--password arg`
-  Open wallet without the enter password screen , example enter `--password "your password no quotes" `
+  Open wallet without the enter password screen Example `--password "your password no quotes" `

   `--password-file arg`
   Wallet password file

   `--daemon-port arg (=0)`
-  Use daemon instance at port entered instead of 11181, example enter `--daemon-port 12345`
+  Use daemon instance at port entered instead of 11181, example enter Example `--daemon-port 12345`

   `--daemon-login arg`
-  Specify username[:password] for daemon RPC client, example enter `--daemon-login user1:1234pass`
+  Specify username[:password] for daemon RPC client, example enter Example `--daemon-login user1:1234pass`

   `--testnet`
   Use cli wallet for testnet only.
-Daemon must also be launched with --testnet flag, example enter `aeon-wallet-cli --testnet`
+Daemon must also be launched with --testnet flag Example enter `aeon-wallet-cli --testnet`

   `--stagenet`
   Use cli wallet for stagenet.
-Daemon must also be launched with --stagenet flag, example enter `aeon-wallet-cli --stagenet`
+Daemon must also be launched with --stagenet flag Example enter `aeon-wallet-cli --stagenet`

   `--restricted-rpc`
-  Restricts to view-only commands (USE this if running a public node!!!)
+  Restricts to view-only commands of the cli wallet

   `--shared-ringdb-dir arg`
   (=/Users/user1/.shared-ringdb, /Users/user1/.shared-ringdb/testnet if 'testnet',